 Business Transaction and Personal Business Software Information

 Some products provide separate check, cash, and credit card registers that allow users to assign accounts to budgetary categories for reporting purposes.
 Others provide tax tracking, transaction scheduling, and investment analysis features.
 Advanced software packages provide complete accounting systems with separate but integrated accounts payable, account payable, general ledger, and payroll modules.
-Online bill paying is part of most business transaction, financial and personal business software applications.
+Online bill paying is part of most business transaction, financial, and personal business software applications.
 Personal business software provides some of the features of financial applications, but is designed for only single-entry accounting.
-Users can connect to banks, setup bill payment calendars, and establish debt reduction programs.
+Users can connect to banks, set up bill payment calendars, and establish debt reduction programs.

-There are three basic types of business transaction software and personal business software.
-Off-the-shelf or turnkey packages are designed to meet the needs of a large customer base.
-These business transaction, financial and personal business software products are often sold through commercial outlets without any direct contact between the software developer and customer.
+- Off-the-shelf, or turnkey, packages are designed to meet the needs of a large customer base.
+These business transaction, financial, and personal business software products are often sold through commercial outlets without any direct contact between the software developer and customer.
 The business user has no input into the functionality of the package.

-Some business transaction, financial and personal business software applications are designed to use versions of the Microsoft Windows operating system and networking protocols such as Ethernet.
+Some business transaction, financial, and personal business software applications are designed to use versions of the Microsoft Windows operating system and networking protocols such as Ethernet.
 Others are designed for UNIX or Solaris.
 Microsoft and Windows are registered trademarks of Microsoft Corporation.
 UNIX is a registered trademark of The Open Group.
-Solaris is a registered trademarks of Sun Microsystems, Inc.
+Solaris is a registered trademark of Sun Microsystems, Inc.